ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 ## Introduction

-When I asked a colleague to validate my code structure for this blog, he asked me "Why would one use Typescript in the backend at all?".
+When I asked a colleague to validate my code structure for this blog, he asked me "Why would one use TypeScript in the backend at all?".
-He's a Java programmer and didn't know Typescript's properties very well.
+He's a Java programmer and didn't know TypeScript's properties very well.
-An introduction: Typescript is an asynchronous, functional programming language which compiles down to plain Javascript.
+An introduction: TypeScript is an asynchronous, functional programming language which compiles down to plain JavaScript.
 It supports interfaces, classes and access modifiers like private, protected and public.

 When first using TypeScript, it felt less easy than using Spring Boot, which I had used prior during Java programming.